juhikumarimodi6/React-Calculaor/README.md

 - Clear button to reset the calculator
 - Backspace functionality to delete the last input
 - Responsive design, suitable for various screen sizes
-- Keyboard support for improved accessibility and user experience

 ## Demo